onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 We must seize the means of connection/relation - the collective story!!!
 The memeplex that binds us!

-What are the first principles of first principles thinking?

 Anyone can try - I want to succeed - to be victorious!
 Step 1) dispatch cron job to the cluster